lasasimi/dataviz-capstone/README.md

 The course link is here: <a href="https://www.coursera.org/specializations/jhu-data-visualization-dashboarding-with-r"> https://www.coursera.org/specializations/jhu-data-visualization-dashboarding-with-r </a>

 I found the course helpful and suitable for people with some background in Excel/GSheets data visualization a little background in survey analysis and want to improve their skills in making easy-to-read visualization for somewhat large datasets.

+Finished this course back then in Oct 2021.